danrusei/danube/README.md

 If you want to contribute to any of the following crates:

 * danube-broker - The main crate, danube pubsub platform
-* danube-cli - Admin CLI designed for interacting with and managing the Danube cluster
+* danube-admin - Admin CLI designed for interacting with and managing the Danube cluster
 * danube-client - An async Rust client library for interacting with Danube Pub/Sub messaging platform
 * danube-pubsub - CLI to handle message publishing and consumption,